olets/zsh-abbr-v5-docs/docs/essential-commands.md

 # Essential commands

 :::danger
-These docs are for the not-yet-released v5.
+These docs are for the v5 beta.
+See the [pre-release discussion](https://github.com/olets/zsh-abbr/discussions/64).
 For v4 docs see <https://v4.zsh-abbr.olets.dev>
 :::